-Here at QuidMarket we are an online lender and have been trading since 2011 – therefore, all our systems, working practices and policies were designed to operate online so our day to day running of your accounts and your information has not been affected by the pandemic at all.
+Here at QuidMarket we are an online lender of short term loans and have been trading since 2011 – therefore, all our systems, working practices and policies were designed to operate online so our day to day running of your accounts and your information has not been affected by the pandemic at all.

 Our staff are still dedicated to bringing you the highest level of service and support we can.
 All our staff began working from home last year so if you contact us, you might hear background noise, such as children or pets – please don’t be alarmed as we are still working as professionally as ever.

 If you or your finances have been affected by the pandemic you can view the dedicated Help and Advice section of our website.